How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Introduction to Generative AI

 \section{Introduction to Generative AI}

-During the workshops, we offered participants a foundation for thinking about generative AI.
-To this end, early in each workshop we led an education section about 40 minutes in length.
-We began with a 20-minute presentation covering:
+Early in each workshop we led an education section about 40 minutes in length, to offer participants a foundation for thinking about generative AI.
+We began with a 20-minute presentation similar to that in Woodruff et al.~\cite{woodruff2024}, covering:

 \begin{itemize} \item a shared definition of AI \item a very condensed history of AI and generative AI, focusing on key concepts like the early aims in developing AI \item a brief, non-technical explanation of what has changed recently with transformer models and LLMs \item 15 key concepts regarding characteristics, benefits, and risks of generative AI systems, to refer to throughout the workshop \end{itemize}